bhauman/figwheel-main/docs/tutorial.md

 The previous examples demonstrated how to start productively working with ClojureScript with very little configuration.
-However, when we are working on a lerger project we will normally need to customize our environment beyond what is possible in the `deps.edn` file and the `figwheel.main` command line.
+However, when we are working on a larger project we will normally need to customize our environment beyond what is possible in the `deps.edn` file and the `figwheel.main` command line.